jkomoros/sudoku/cmd/dokugen-analysis/README.md

 ## Quick A/B pattern

-To quickkly tell if a change to the library helped r2, create a relativedifficulties.csv in internal/a-b-tester.
-Then create branches with each configuration (one can just be master if you're doing a/b).
+To quickly tell if a change to the library helped r2, create a relativedifficulties.csv in internal/a-b-tester with the command above.

+Then configure the changes and either leave them uncommitted or stash them.
 Then run:

+go build && ./a-b-tester -r relativedifficulties.csv -s

+This will run the tester, then either stash or stash pop, then run again, then leave the repo in the state in started in.

+If there are multiple configs you want to test, store each on in a named branched, then run:

-go build && ./a-b-tester -r relativedifficulties.csv -b "master branch-name"
+go build && ./a-b-tester -r relativedifficulties.csv -b "branch-1 branch-2 branch-3"

-and it will try both branches and output which one is better.
+and it will try all branches and output which one is better.